 Some fishing boats were lying over the sand flats and a number of Brown headed Gulls (001), Slender Billed Gulls (002), Heuglin Gulls (003) were flying frequently and some were seated.
-On the opposite side , in a small muddy flat one Demoiselle Crane (004) was walking for breakfast.
+Moreover, on the opposite side, in a small muddy flat one Demoiselle Crane (004) was walking for breakfast.

 At that time the sea was in ebb and the water receded more than 500 meters leaving flat sand bed.
-The flat sand area was very soft and loose in some places and very hard also in most of the plain.
+The flat sand area was very soft and loose in some places .
+However, it was very hard also in most of the plain.
 Huge number shore birds were walking very fast on the beach in search of food.
-Lesser Sand Plovers (005) and Dunlin (006) were mostly seen nearby.
+Surely, Lesser Sand Plovers (005) and Dunlin (006) were mostly seen nearby.

 At a distance of 100 meters or so, the beach was full of white birds, mainly Pallas’s Gull (007A,B) , very busy in collecting small fishes and crustaceans from low tide position.
-Two brown birds , one of exceptionally large thin bill , the Eurasian Curlew (008) and another of slight short billed Whimbrel (009) were really the point of attraction.
+In addition, two brown birds , one of exceptionally large thin bill , the Eurasian Curlew (008) and another of slight short billed Whimbrel (009) were really the point of attraction.